 Ross is a Consultant Paediatric Surgeon and Lead for Surgical Oncology and Trauma at the Sheffield Children’s Hospital.
 He is widely recognised for passionately driving the medical crowd towards more efficient presentation techniques for years.
 He has developed the “p cubed” approach to conceptualise different components that need to be addressed when planning and doing a presentation:

-Ross is an accomplished speaker himself.
+Ross, as you might expect, is an accomplished speaker himself.
 A superb example is his moving talk, “Things that scare me” from smaccDUB, below:

-Sandra Viggers is a medical graduate with an extensive background in resuscitative medicine and education.
+Sandra Viggers, MD, is a co-founder of scanFOAM.
+She has an extensive background in resuscitative medicine and education.
 She has worked and researched for years at the Copenhagen Academy for Medical Education and Simulation.
 She chaired the Student’s Society for Anesthesiology and Traumatology for 7 years and initiated many projects including a ground breaking international summer school in emergency medicine.
-She is a proud #FFF (fabulous female of FOAM) and recently spoke at SMACC in Dublin.
-Check her talk at scanFOAM.
+She is a proud #FFF (fabulous female of FOAM) and has spoken at SMACC in Dublin and dasSMACC in Berlin.
+Check her Dublin talk at scanFOAM.
 Follow her on twitter.

 Mads Astvad is a long time #FOAMed proponent and co-founder of the scanFOAM project.
 When not applying geek solutions to FOAM projects he works as a paediatric anaesthetist/intensivist at the university hospital in Odense, Denmark.
 Follow him on twitter.